-Miles Aldridge's work is noted for its vibrant colour, elaborately styled set design and a strong sense of narrative.
-His cinematic photographs are often darkly humorous, referencing kitsch 1950s Americana, popular culture and surrealism.
+Aldridge's work is noted for its saturated colour, eroticism, elaborately styled set design and cinematic glamour.

 Miles Aldridge